JimDesu/basis-lang/README.md

 - Special forms should be visually distinct from user-defined forms
 - Syntactic sugar is superior to semantic sugar
 - Syntactic whitespace improves legibility
+- RAII should be orthogonal to the type-system
 - Every feature should be load-bearing, orthogonal, and simple to reason about
 ### Core Semantics
 Given program state as a tuple $\langle V,\Phi,\Sigma \rangle$ where